Fl1s/Fl1s/README.md

 > <p>
 >   <i>
 >     My name is Max, and I am a Java developer.
 I'm currently in college and spend several hours a day learning new technology stacks.
-Now I'm working with microservices and honing my skills on pet projects =]
+Now I'm working with microservices and honing my skills on projects =]
 >   </i>
 > </p>